LEADING OFF: Familia returns, Valdez back in majors | FOX Sports

 BACK IN THE BULLPEN

 All-Star closer Jeurys Familia returns to the Mets after sitting out the first 15 games of the season while serving a domestic violence suspension.
 He could provide a nice lift for an overworked bullpen.
-New York relievers were 0-4 with a 7.15 ERA during the team’s four-game losing streak heading into Wednesday night against Philadelphia.
-The bullpen’s five losses overall were tied for most in the majors. ”We’re going to add a nice piece tomorrow,” manager Terry Collins said. ”I think they’ll settle down and they’ll start to get into the roles they’re accustomed to, and hopefully we pitch better.”
+New York relievers were 0-4 with a 7.15 ERA during the team’s four-game skid that ended with a 5-4 win Wednesday night against Philadelphia. ”We’re going to add a nice piece,” manager Terry Collins said. ”I think they’ll settle down and they’ll start to get into the roles they’re accustomed to, and hopefully we pitch better.”
 Collins said he would like to get Familia into a game right away, but the right-hander might be eased back in with a setup role at first.
-Familia led the majors last year with a club-record 51 saves in 56 chances.
+Familia led the majors last year with a club-record 51 saves.

-Atlanta outfielder Matt Kemp, sidelined by right hamstring tightness, could be activated from the disabled list for Thursday’s game against Washington and Stephen Strasburg.
+Atlanta outfielder Matt Kemp, sidelined by right hamstring tightness, could be activated from the disabled list in time to face Washington and Stephen Strasburg.
 Kemp was to play for Triple-A Gwinnett on Wednesday night in an injury rehabilitation assignment.

 BEEN A LONG TIME